leoncaiau912/alpine-jenkins/README.md

 To allow Jenkins to utilize your host Docker installation for spinning up containers in builds and building images, mount the Docker socket as a volume.

 `docker run -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock leoncaiau912/alpine-jenkins`

+##Docker Hub account
+ID should be dockerHub as same as in the jenkins file